stanfordpython/python-assignments/assign1/README.md

 ## Review

-Get a quick refresher by flipping through our slides from the first few weeks on [the course website](http://stanfordpython.com)
+Get a quick refresher by flipping through our slides from the first few weeks on [the course website](https://stanfordpython.com)

 ## Starter Files

-We’ve provided starter files available on the website as a skeleton for this assignment.
-Here’s an overview of what’s in it:
+We've provided starter files available on the website as a skeleton for this assignment.
+Here's an overview of what's in it:

 1. `crypto.py` is the primary file you will modify.
 It will implement all the functions to decrypt/encrypt strings.
 2. `utils.py` provides useful utilities for console interaction and for Merkle-Hellman